Yurim-Lee/Yurim-Lee/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a security researcher and engineer.
+I'm a AI security researcher and Data scientist.
-I'm interested in 'Endpoint security', 'AI for malicious traffic classification'.
+I'm interested in 'AI for malicious traffic classification', 'Machine learning feature engineering'.

 The code for patent-pending or unpublished research are contained in the private repository